-Mirrored Inputs
+4.5 Mirrored Inputs

-When the SNP Pipeline is launched with the run\snp\pipeline.sh script, it has the optional capability to create a mirrored copy of the input fasta and fastq files.
+The SNP Pipeline has the optional capability to create a mirrored copy of the input fasta and fastq files.
 You might use this feature to avoid polluting the reference directory and sample directories with the intermediate files generated by the snp pipeline.
 The mirroring function can either create normal copies of the files, or it can create links to the original files - saving both time and disk space.
 With linked files, you can easily run multiple experiments on the same data or different overlapping sets of samples without having duplicate copies of the original sample files.
 See the run command reference for the mirroring syntax.